- Non-Research Specialties

 - Bachelor of Arts, Oberlin College (Anthropology)

-- Please note that the pandemic response in Massachusetts means that my research is currently limited to digitized materials.
+- PLEASE NOTE: On 1 April 2020 I resumed taking paying clients, but as of January 2023 many archives in the Boston area remain open by advance appointment only, with some archives currently closed.
+I'm fully vaccinated and I'm happy to go to archives in person for clients where it is an option and they have safety measures in place.
+Please be aware that many of the open archives require appointments to be booked days in advance.
 Archive of Mount Auburn Cemetery, Cambridge, MA; Boston City Archives; Cambridge Historical Society, Cambridge, MA; Congregational Library; Massachusetts Historical Society; Massachusetts State Archives; Massachusetts State Library; Middlesex County Probate and Family Court, Cambridge, MA; MIT Museum; New England Historic Genealogical Society Library; Schlesinger Library at Radcliffe Institute; and additional archives and libraries

 - "Researching Enslaved and Recently Free Northerners," History Camp Boston in Boston, Massachusetts, on 26 March 2016; "Early Modern England and the Colonization of New England," History Camp Pioneer Valley in Holyoke, Massachusetts, on 30 July 2016.